-&lt;sup>511 'Pamoa Stn: Te Arai Bush Boundary Fence', with City Engineer HC Williams to HG Hall, 26 September 1972, D/24/4D 54/03.
+$^{^{503}}$ 'Pamoa Stn: Te Arai Bush Boundary Fence', with City Engineer HC Williams to HG Hall, 26 September 1972, D/24/4D 54/03.

-Figure 46: Fencing re-alignment through Pamoa Station, 1972

-Gisborne City Council's appropriation of another 100-acre bite of Pamoa Station in 1971 for the Mangapoike 1A Catchment was announced to Maraetaha Incorporation as a matter or urgency (although it took a further 10 years for the council to complete the formalities of the taking).
-The negotiations for the catchment coincided with another request by council to its catchment neighbours for permission to remove river boulders for the construction of the No.2 Williams Dam.
+Figure 45: Fencing re-alignment through Pamoa Station, 1972 504 the catchment coincided with another request by council to its catchment neighbours for permission to remove river boulders for the construction of the No.2 Williams Dam.
+Dam.
 Local government plans for the Puninga dam development scheme, published in the same 1971 document, threatened the viability of Pamoa Station altogether.
 As set out in Part Two, for the next decade, the spectre of compulsory acquisition or afforestation was ever-present, although not, ultimately, enforced.
 Williams later identified 'land ownership issues' as one of the factors working against the Puninga scheme.
 Relationships between Maraetaha Incorporated and Gisborne City Council seem to have become strained as a result.